-This bold and zesty flank steak marinade comes together fast in the blender with fresh lime juice, garlic, cumin, and jalapeño-classic Mexican-inspired flavor in every bite.
-The marinade does double duty: tenderizing the meat and acting as a sauce for serving.
-After a quick 10-12 minutes on the grill, the steak is juicy, charred, and packed with flavor.
-Serve it over greens, with grilled vegetables, or in warm tortillas for unforgettable flank steak tacos.
+This carne asada marinade is bold, zesty, and comes together fast in the blender with fresh lime juice, garlic, cumin, and jalapeño-classic flavor in every bite.
+It's an easy way to make juicy, flavorful carne asada steak at home.
+The marinade does double duty, tenderizing the meat and serving as a sauce for finishing.
+After a quick 10-12 minutes on the grill, the steak is charred, juicy, and ready to slice for tacos, bowls, or simple plates.

-- Double-duty marinade - The same marinade works as a fresh sauce for serving, saving time and boosting flavor.
+- Double-duty marinade - Reserve some clean marinade before adding the meat, then use it as a fresh finishing sauce for extra flavor.

 For another flank steak recipe, try this Asian inspired flank steak recipe with ginger.

-- Olive Oil - Use a good-quality extra virgin olive oil for richness and body.
+- Oil - Use avocado oil or olive oil for richness and body.

 Please see the recipe card for measurements, salt, and black pepper.